baijum/essential-go/sphinx/concurrency.rst

 Summary
 -------

-This chapter explained concurrency features of Go.
-Based on your problem, you can choose channels or other synchronization techniques.
-This chapter covered goroutines and channels usage.
-It covered Waitgroups, Select statement.
-It also covered buffered channels, channel direction.
-The chapter also touched upon *sync.Once* function usage.
+This chapter explained how to use Go’s concurrency features.
+You can choose channels or other synchronization techniques, depending on your problem.
+This chapter covered goroutines and how to use channels.
+It also covered Waitgroups and Select statements.
+Additionally, it covered buffered channels and channel direction.
+Finally, the chapter briefly discussed the *sync.Once* function.

 ..
 [1]
    http://usingcsp.com